Zenixas2/GrowZbuilderV0.5/README.md

 # GrowZbuilderV0.5
-Growtopia save.dat builder GrowZBuilder, it is not made by me.
-Full credits go to Casey.
-I found binded version on Youtube so decompiled and fixed it.
+Growtopia save.dat builder GrowZBuilder.

+This is NOT made by me.
+Full credits go to the original creator Casey.
+I found this binded version on Youtube, so decided to decompile and fix it.